Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Solar greenhouse design – and passive solar design in general – relies on the premise of strategically controlling light and heat gain.
 Namely, you want to maximize light when it is absolutely needed (the winter) and reduce light when it is abundant and creates too much heat (the summer).

 It’s important to keep in mind the angle of the sun during different seasons, as shown in the graphic above.
 In the winter, light comes in at a low angle and in the summer it is much higher in the sky (note these angles vary by your latitude).
 Thus, on vertical South surfaces, you want to use a high light-transmittance material, such as glass, to absorb as much of this light and heat as possible.
 You do sacrifice insulation at night, but at this time of year light and heat gain are the top priority.
 Thermal mass should be used to store some of this heat for temperature regulation.
 You can also angle the South face of your greenhouse so that it absorbs more light (and less is refracted off) as shown in the commercial solar greenhouse below.
-More on choosing the best angle of glazing on Ceres blog.
+More on choosing the best angle for your greenhouse glazing in this blog.

 5. Reduce Light and Heat in the Summer

 In the summer, you have just the opposite problem: for most climates with hot summers there can be too much light, which creates excessive heat.
 Because days are longer, light is less imperative at this time of year.
 Most plants will do better with a light-diffusing glazing that has a lower light transmittance, particularly on the roof (where summer light will come in).
 At Ceres, we recommend a polycarbonate plastic with at least 2 air pockets for good insulation.
-You can see a video of this being installed here.
+You can see a video of this installed on a residential greenhouse here.
 The roof is the biggest area for heat loss in a solar greenhouse, so using a thicker, more insulated material helps cut back on heat loss through the roof in the winter.

 6. Use Thermal Mass